Engee documentation

 • @app: The beginning of the application’s reactive code block;

-• @in N = 0: Declaring a reactive variable N that will store a custom value;
+• @in N = 0: Declaration of a reactive variable N, which will store a custom value;

-• @out squared = 0: Declaration of the reactive variable squared, which will contain the square of the number.
+• @out squared = 0: Declaration of a reactive variable squared, which will contain the square of the number.
 This variable is read-only.

 4. Reactive logic: